 2-Step Verification helps keep out anyone who shouldn’t have access to your account by requiring you to use a secondary factor on top of your username and password to log in to your account.
 With Google, for example, this can be a six-digit code generated by the Google Authenticator app or a prompt in your Google app to accept the login from a trusted device.

 For further protection against phishing, you can purchase a physical Security Key that inserts into the USB port of your computer or connects to your mobile device using Near Field Communication or Bluetooth.
-For anyone who feels at risk of highly targeted attacks – including activists, journalists, or political campaign teams – the Advanced Protection Program provides Google’s strongest defense against phishing by enforcing the use of a physical Security Key as the only form of 2-Step Verification.
+For anyone who feels at risk of highly targeted attacks – including activists, journalists or political campaign teams – the Advanced Protection Programme provides Google’s strongest defence against phishing by enforcing the use of a physical Security Key as the only form of 2-Step Verification.

 Protect your devices

 Keep software up to date

 To protect yourself from security vulnerabilities, always use up-to-date software across your web browser, operating system, plug-ins and document editors.
 When you receive notifications to update your software, do so as soon as possible.